Best Practices

 5 reasons they are still relevant

-Most of the employee publications we develop are digital, but there are still times when we recommend our clients produce printed copies as well.
-When the employee audience includes a large population of frontline workers, a printed newsletter or magazine provides a robust channel of communication to all those non-wired workers in manufacturing, retail, hospitality, healthcare and other industries with employees who are moving targets.
+Most of the employee publications we develop are digital, but there are still times when we recommend our clients produce printed employee newsletters as well.
+When the audience includes a large population of frontline workers, a printed newsletter or magazine provides a robust channel of communication to all those non-wired workers in manufacturing, retail, hospitality, healthcare and other industries with employees who are moving targets.

 Keeping non-wired employees in the loop